madebykind/madebykind-v3/content/work/chapter.md

 {{< figure wrapperclass="" alt="Chapter website shown on a laptop screen" src="work-chapter-laptop.jpg" >}}

-{{< partnership img="images/work-chapter-exterior.jpg" alt="An exterior photograph of Chapter Arts Centre, showing the community garden" >}}As Chapter continue to thrive we continue to support their digital platforms, ensuring their systems are accessible, secure and have a smooth ticket booking process.{{</ partnership >}}
+{{< partnership img="images/work-chapter-exterior.jpg" alt="An exterior photograph of Chapter Arts Centre, showing the community garden" >}}We continue to work with Chapter as a long-term digital partner, making iterative improvements based on data, marketing strategy and the evolving needs of their community.
+When Chapter migrated from Spektrix to Ticketsolve, we rebuilt the integration to match.{{</ partnership >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

-  ## Booking system

-  We integrated Spektrix for ticket purchasing, membership management and donation collection.
-This enables Chapter to have a fully-functioning website which works extremely hard for them to promote and sell tickets and their other work.

-  We also focused on inclusivity and accessibility to ensure all patrons are welcomed to the venue both on and offline.
-Therefore this site is bilingual in both Welsh and English and all brand and digital work reflects complete parity of both languages to meet their users needs and requirements.
+  ## Integrated with Spektrix

+  We connected the Spektrix REST API to pull event data nightly into the CMS, keeping What's On current without manual duplication.
+Spektrix Web Components handled ticket sales, memberships, donations and gift vouchers across the site.
+The same data pipeline fed live event information to in-venue digital screens throughout the building.
+For the first time, Chapter had full visibility of the customer journey from discovery to purchase, tracking over 1.6 million Spektrix ticketing interactions in the first six months post-launch.

   </div>
 </div>